-How I Make Money as a Blogger: The Ultimate Beginner’s Guide to Affiliate Marketing
+How I Make Money as a Blogger: A Beginner’s Guide to Affiliate Marketing

-Over the past five years, I’ve taken a personally inflicted crash course in making money blogging.
+Over the past few years, I’ve taken a crash course in making money blogging.

 I’ve experimented with freelancing, self-publishing ebooks, creating online courses, offering coaching and selling digital products.